 Degree Certification Auditing

-Following the first audit, any students with deficiencies that cannot be remedied by final grades, will automatically be inactivated, and forced to reapply for the next semester.
+Following the Advisor Audit, the Registrar's Office will review all degree candidate records for the 2nd Audit.
+Any students with deficiencies that cannot be remedied by final grades, will be inactivated, and forced to reapply for the next semester.
 Students are encouraged to follow their graduation status and work with their advisors in remedying any deficiencies.

 Students who are still eligible after the Inactivation Date, will proceed on the final audit the Tuesday following Commencement.
 Participation in Commencement does not equate into the awarding of degrees.
 If a student passes through the final audit, their degree will officially be awarded on the Thursday following Commencement.